thienanhng/ExplainableForestMapping/README.md

     - bb_alti_ablation: black-box model trained without using the DEM as input
     - bb_flat: black-box model trained for a single, non-hierarchical segmentation task

-For each experiment, the trained model weights as well as the metrics at each epoch are available in the [output](output/) folder.
-All the metrics can be visualized in the notebooks in the [analysis](analysis/) folder.
+For each experiment listed above, the trained model weights as well as the metrics at each epoch are provided; when needed (for inference or fine-tuning), they are automatically downloaded.
+All the results can be visualized in the notebooks in the [analysis](analysis/) folder.

 ## Warnings
 - make sure to update the filepaths in the csv files in [data/csv](data/csv) according to where you stored the data, and which tiles you are using.